weewx/weewx/docs_src/custom/options_ref.md

 #### time_delta

 Set to the time difference over which you want trends to be calculated.
+Alternatively, a [duration notation](../appendix#Durations) can be used.
 The default is 3 hours.

 #### time_grace